Inspiration and reasons for optimism

 Dr Henrietta Bowden-Jones was Psychiatrist of the Year and has developed new and much needed services for gambling and gaming addiction.
 Dr Syed Naqvi won the Specialty Doctor of the Year award and gave the most moving acceptance speech about how he had been inspired by his hero, his own son who had met the challenge of disability with such positivity and resolve.
 There was a tear in the eyes of us all.

 I also recently met with Alistair Thompson and Raphael Kelvin from MindEd to hear about the amazing work they are doing in creating educational materials for patients, families and people working in non-medical professions who have a great influence on mental health.
 They've created some great resources around helping children and families manage during the pandemic.
-The newsletter gives more details and I would strongly recommend that you access the resources.
 I'm very grateful for the work they do, and to all of you who act as experts to advise on evidence-based resources.

 My congratulations also go to the CCQI who published the 15th anniversary report for the Prescribing Observatory for Mental Health (POMH-UK).
 POMH is one of the CCQI’s biggest successes and has been working with mental health services to help them improve their prescribing practice for 15 years.
 My thanks go to clinical leads Professor Tom Barnes and Dr Carol Paton for their great work.